personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 <!-- Footnotes themselves at the bottom. -->

 [^1]: You can technically use _even_ fancier cryptography like [MPC](https://eprint.iacr.org/2021/1530) or [FHE](https://sprl.it/) to avoid sending a plaintext public-key, but these methods are still in development.
-[^2]: The actual verification only checks that the x coordinate of the RHS is equal to $r$.
+[^2]: The actual verification only checks that $r$ is equal to the x coordinate of the RHS.
+This leads to $(r, -s)$ also being a valid signature.
 However, if the verifier is given $R$ then checking the full equation is equivalent.
 [^3]: In [deterministic ECDSA](https://datatracker.ietf.org/doc/html/rfc6979#section-3.2), $k$ isn't fully random and is roughly derived from a hash of the user's private key.
 Revealing $R$ generated deterministically is still secure in our method, which we analyze [here](https://hackmd.io/HQZxucnhSGKT_VfNwB6wOw#Does-R-leak-anything-about-s-and-Q_a).

 </div>